nyu-big-data/final-project-group_27/code/README.md

 For the script to be able to find the correct files in hdfs, you must save your files in hdfs with the naming convention: `"small-movies.csv"` or `"large-ratings.csv"`

 When we run preprocess, train test and val splits will be saved to your hdfs with the following naming convention: `"small_val"` or `"large_train"`

+For the training splits, the model type is added to the naming convention: `"als-small-train.csv"`

 ## Preprocess